mbaumer/us_hep_funding/docs/_states/IL.md

 [Back to top](#top)
 ## IL-03 -- Rep. Daniel Lipinski (D) -- [Wikipedia](https://en.wikipedia.org/wiki/IL-03)
 ### Committees
+Daniel Lipinski is the #3 Democrat on the House Committee on Science, Space, and Technology; Subcommittee on Energy

 Daniel Lipinski is the #3 Democrat on the House Committee on Science, Space, and Technology

+Daniel Lipinski is the #1 Democrat on the House Committee on Science, Space, and Technology; Subcommittee on Research and Technology

 ### HEP Grants
 ```